jacre8/printfq/README.md

 	  but breaks compatibility with busybox sh.
 This option does nothing in the C locale or if --minimal is also specified
 	 -z, --null-terminated-output
-	    Instead of using space characters to delimit arguments/strings, terminate all arguments/strings in the output, including the last, with null characters --
+	    Instead of using space characters to delimit output arguments, delimit output arguments with null characters.
+The last output argument will also be null terminated if it is terminated in input, if --ignore-null-input is specified, or if the input comes from non-option arguments --
 	    End of input.
 Use this to protect input arguments from option processing --help
 	    This output
 	 --version
 	    Version information

 Building and Installing
 -----------------------